-- (i) A captain will be appointed by each team.
-The umpires should identify the captain before the start of any match. - (ii) The team captain or the team manager may not appeal against the appointment of any particular umpire, referee or other official nor against the time or venue of a game. - (iii) The team captain has the right to ask the umpires to clarify a decision they may have made.
-However, once the umpires have, in their opinion, answered the team captain's query, he may not continue to question or dispute the decision in any way.

-- (iv) A team captain may complete a report form detailing any irregularities by the Tournament Committee or the officials and submit it within 12 hours to the Tournament Committee who will forward it to the HPA.
-(See Rule 6.) - n.
+- i.
+A captain will be appointed by each team.
+The umpires should identify the captain before the start of any match. - ii.
+The team captain or the team manager may not appeal against the appointment of any particular umpire, referee or other official nor against the time or venue of a game. - iii.
+The team captain has the right to ask the umpires to clarify a decision they may have made, however, once the umpires have, in their opinion, answered the team captain's query, he may not continue to question or dispute the decision in any way. - iv.
+A team captain may complete a report form detailing any irregularities by the Tournament Committee or the officials and submit it within 12 hours to the Tournament Committee who will forward it to the State Association and APC.
+(See Rule 6.) - m.
 Coaching.
-Coaching of players by radio or during play from the sidelines is forbidden - o.
+Coaching of players by radio or during play from the sidelines is forbidden.

+n.
 Not Trying.
 Both teams in a match must try to win.
 If in the opinion of the umpires or the referee or the Tournament Committee, a team is believed to be not trying, the team should be warned by the umpires.
 If the team fails to comply with this instruction, the umpires shall submit a report form.
 The team or individual players may be subject to a Disciplinary Enquiry by the Tournament Committee who may take any action considered appropriate, including the suspension of the team and its members from playing in the rest of the tournament.
-If it is considered appropriate by the Tournament Committee to refer the matter to the HPA, the team will be suspended pending adjudication by the HPA.
+If it is considered appropriate by the Tournament Committee to refer the matter to the State Association and/or APC, the team will be suspended pending adjudication by the State Association and/or APC.